 Alan Schaller is a London based photographer who specialises in black and white photography.
-His work often incorporates geometry, high contrast, surrealism and shows the realities and diversities of human life.
+His work is often abstract and incorporates surrealism, geometry, high contrast and the realities and diversities of human life.

-UK based publications who have featured his work include The Financial Times, Time Out and The Independent.
+UK based publications who have featured his work include The Guardian, The Financial Times, Time Out and The Independent.
 His work has also been internationally published online and in print.
 Alan's regularly has exhibitions, showing recently at the Saatchi Gallery and The Leica Gallery in London.

 He co-founded the Street Photography International Collective (SPi).
 It was set up to promote the best work in the genre, and to give a platform to talented yet unrepresented photographers.
-Today the SPi Instagram account is the largest dedicated street photography resource in the world with over 440,000 followers and 11 million visits a month.
-SPi receives 60,000 image submissions per month.
+Today the SPi Instagram account is the largest dedicated street photography resource in the world with over 500,000 followers.
+Each month SPi has 12 million visits and receives over 60,000 image submissions.

-Asides from photography, Alan writes articles for the Independent focusing on humanitarian issues.
+Asides from photography, Alan has written articles for the Independent focusing on humanitarian issues.
 His author page can be found through this link.